30 Kitchen Skills to Master Before You Turn 30

 Can you cut up a chicken or frost a cake?
-Sure, learning to cook is an ongoing process, but these are the techniques we think you should know and use now.
-Every day in the kitchen will be easier once you have these basic skills.
+Learning to cook is an ongoing process, but these are the techniques we think you should know and use now.

-Know this: Not all measuring tools are created equal and not all ingredients –- whether it be a liquid, something dry, or a sticky in-between substance –- can be measured using the same tools.
-It's essential you can tell your measuring cups from that glass measuring jug (cup).
+Know this: Not all measuring tools are created equal and not all ingredients—whether it be a liquid, something dry, or a sticky in-between substance such as honey or molasses—can be measured using the same tools.
+It's important that you own both short measuring cups for dry ingredients and glass measuring cups for liquids.

 How to Season with Salt

-What does it mean when a recipe calls for the onion or a carrot to be diced?
-And how do you get all the pieces the same size?
+What does it mean when a recipe calls for the onion or a carrot to be diced, and how do you get all the pieces the same size?
+Once you master this technique, use diced vegetables as the base for mirepoix (carrots, celery, and onions) and add them to soups, stew fillings, or pasta.

 How to Fill and Frost a Cake